Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.2.SDL_App_Icon_Display/index.md

 ## 4. Differences from the SDL standard specification
 The items 1-3 listed below differ from the existing SDL Standard Specification.

-1. The parameters which defines the sort by priority Both are defined by OEM's own specification.<br>
+1. The parameters which defines the sort by priority<br>
+Both are defined by OEM's own specification.
  - Priority of the AppHMIType<br>
  - The order list in the PolicyTable (corresponding to Policy server )<br>